 Friday evening; Order a take away from the local curry house The White Horse, it’s the real deal – they have their own tandoori oven and a fantastic menu.
 Don’t squabble about who gets to go and pick it up and have a pint at the bar!

 After breakfast, plan an afternoon at Hambledon Vineyards.
-Here you can chose from a variety of activities from ‘chocolate and wine tasting’, ‘sparkling afternoon teas’ to ‘making your very own bottle of sparkling wine’, all of which come with a full vineyard tour!
+Here you can choose from a variety of activities from ‘chocolate and wine tasting’, ‘sparkling afternoon teas’ to ‘making your very own bottle of sparkling wine’, all of which come with a full vineyard tour!

 Walk off the afternoon tea and go for a brisk walk up Winchester Hill or along the old Railway line from Droxford to Wickham (and back of course), nip into The Hurdles for a swift drink.

 Come back after a full day out and light the Barbie!
 The Crest has a large gas BBQ with a great eating area and stunning views of the South Downs.
-You may be lucky and see some hot air ballons which take off just past West Meon (SouthDownsBalloning).
+You may be lucky and see some hot air balloons which take off just past West Meon (SouthDownsBalloning).

 Go for Breakfast at Lillys in Wickham.
 Have a walk around the quaint little shops, don’t miss out the labyrinth that is Chesapeake Mill which is full to the brim with antiques, jewellery home gifts.
 Pick up some essentials at the Tardis of a Co-op that’s located there.

 Book some beauty treatments at Barn Beautyjust outside of Wickham (On the road back to The Crest) – Mention The Crest and receive 10% off any beauty treatment – relax.
-Be sure to book ahead as this place is a well known secret and gets extremely booked up
+Be sure to book ahead as this place is a well known secret and gets extremely booked up.

 Head back to The Crest for a couple of houses rest and relaxation, before heading down into the village for meal at The Bakers Arms or The Hurdles for a Sunday Roast- don’t forget the torches for the walk home.

-morning – plan your next get together (possibly the hot air ballooning next time?) before all heading your separate ways back home.
+Morning – plan your next get together (possibly the hot air ballooning next time?) before all heading your separate ways back home.

 To book your next Weekend Away Click Here and please do not hesitate for any help planning!